Social Order Maintenance Act

 6. Forging, altering, destroying, or concealing evidence concerning someone else’s violations of this Act.

-People who conduct any acts prescribed in subparagraphs 4 to 6 of the preceding paragraph to benefit their spouse, blood relatives within the fifth degree of kinship or in-laws within the third degree of kinship shall be subject to reprimands or be exempted from any punishments.
+People who conduct any acts prescribed in subparagraphs 4 to 6 of the preceding paragraph to benefit their spouse, blood relatives within the fifth degree of kinship, or in-laws within the third degree of kinship shall be subject to reprimands or be exempted from any punishments.

 Article 68